In a landmark building by American-Polish architect Daniel Libeskind, Berlin’s Jewish Museum offers a chronicle of the trials and...

 Berlinische Galerie information

-The Berlin Gallery, in a converted glass warehouse, is a superb spot for taking stock of what the local scene has been up to since 1870.
-It's a stark, whitewashed bilevel space – the ground floor is reserved for high-profile changing exhibits.
-Two intersection floating stairways lead to the permanent collection which is especially strong when it comes to Dada, New Objectivity, Eastern Europe avant-garde and art created during the city's division.
+This gallery in a converted glass warehouse is a superb spot for taking stock of what Berlin’s art scene has been up to since 1870.
+Temporary exhibits occupy the ground floor from where two floating stairways lead upstairs to selections from the permanent collection which is especially strong when it comes to Dada, New Objectivity, Eastern Europe avant-garde, and art created during the Cold War.

 Jüdisches Museum ticket holders qualify for reduced admission on the same day and the following two days, and vice versa.